sernik-tech/member-images/README.md

 Custom [Universal Blue](https://universal-blue.org/) Images.
 Built by Sernik members for their own use-cases.

-This repository by default also supports signing.
+This repository by default supports signing.

 ###### Repository ran and maintained by [@sneexy-boi](https://github.com/sneexy-boi), owned by [@Rexogamer](https://github.com/Rexogamer).